marchete/Course-Regular-Expressions-Basics-ES/markdowns/reserved.md

 # Reserved Characters

 ### Literal Characters: Letters, digits and unicode
-All letters and digits on a regex pattern are literal characters, so the regex engine will search exactly that pattern without any other processing.
+All letters, digits and unicode characters on a regex pattern are literal, so the regex engine will search exactly that pattern without any other processing.

 So if you search `at`, your pattern will match on these strings: "**at**","c**at**", "b**at**", "f**at**","you need to be **at** home **at** 10".

-**Remember:** Regex patterns are case sensitive, although there are ways to set it to case insensitive (it depends on the language used).
+>**Remember:** Regex patterns are case sensitive, although there are ways to set it to case insensitive (it depends on the language used).

 ### Reserved Character List